Congratulations and welcome to the WVU Tech Golden Bear family!

 If you're living on campus, you'll need to submit your housing application .
 All students living in WVU Tech residence halls are required to have a dining plan.
 If you are commuting, you have the option of purchasing a non-resident plan.

 If you are interested in receiving financial aid or scholarships, be sure to file the FAFSA as soon as possible.
 For reference, the WVU System code is 003827.

 You’ll receive a communication from Admissions with a link to complete your online career assessment, which will help you prepare for your college career and beyond.
 If you didn’t receive the link, please contact Career Services for your link and for more information.

 After you’ve registered for classes, you should:

 RSVP for Family Information Day.
 It's a great opportunity for students to learn more alongside friends and family.

 Register for orientation

-New Student Orientation for Fall 2020 is scheduled for Sunday, August 16 through Tuesday, August 18.
-All new students are expected to attend.
+New Student Orientation for Fall 2020 will be hosted in Zoom virtual sessions on August 11, 12, 13 and 14.
+All new students are expected to attend one session.

 Review the Student Health Insurance requirements (and complete the student health insurance waiver, if needed)